 The found external links can be downloaded in the archive (it contains the TSV file).

 You can filter the link list by the following parameters using the icon.
 For example, you can filter links by the URL of the referring resource or by relative address of your site pages.
 To do this, click the icon next to theSource or Destination parameter and choose a value from the list:

 Allows you to make a list of links with a certain text in their address.

-Allows you to use special characters to match the string by its beginning or substring and set more complex conditions using regular expressions.
+Allows you to use special characters to match the beginning of the string or a substring, and set more complex conditions using regular expressions.
 You can add multiple conditions by putting each of them on a new line.

 For conditions, the following rules are available:

 Characters used for filtering